Center for Operations Research and Econometrics: Scientific events

 Currently, eight seminars and reading groups are held at CORE on a regular basis including the three traditional weekly seminars in econometrics, economics and operations research and a seminar organized by ECORES, a joint association of CORE (UCLouvain), ECARES (Université libre de Bruxelles) and CES (Katholieke Universiteit Leuven).

-Among the scientific events organized at CORE are also regular doctoral workshops where Ph.D. students can present their completed and on-going research and lecture series hosting renowned scientists from Belgian and foreign academic institutions invited to the center to give lectures on topics related to its research areas.
+Among the scientific events organized at CORE are also regular doctoral workshops where Ph.D. students can present their completed and ongoing research and lecture series hosting renowned scientists from Belgian and foreign academic institutions invited to the center to give lectures on topics related to its research areas.

 CORE is a frequent organizer and co-organizer of various scientific events at the local and international level, held both at CORE and other institutions in Belgium and abroad: conferences, meetings, workshops, forums, schools, etc. CORE members regularly attend external seminars, conferences and meetings, most often to present a paper, and are invited to other institutions for academic stays and visits.